gerardroche/NeoVintageousHighlightLine/README.md

    git clone https://github.com/gerardroche/NeoVintageousHighlightLine.git NeoVintageousHighlightLine
    ```

-## Harness the Power of Highlighted Lines
+## Unleash the Power of Highlighted Lines

-Here are some related commands:
+Take control of your editing environment with these convenient commands:

 | Command                   | Alias             | Description
 | :-------------------------| :-----------------| :----------